-Posted on 08 Oct, 2015 by Russell Poppe
+Posted on 18 Jun, 2019 by Russell Poppe

-Firstly let’s ascertain what "clean" actually means.
-I think we’re on safe ground to assume that lumps of unwanted debris - or "particulate matter" - mysterious white residues and corrosion of any kind are obviously not allowed.
+Firstly, it's probably worth defining what 'clean' actually means.
+I think we’re on safe ground to assume that lumps of unwanted debris - or "particulate matter" - mysterious white residues or corrosion of any kind are obviously not allowed.

 However, if there is through-hole soldering afterwards - particularly hand soldering - it can show small areas of flux that make it all look a bit untidy, due to the extra flux that is typically applied and the reduction in both heat and time associated with hand soldering, compared to SMT ovens.

 Perhaps most importantly, any residues mustn’t interfere with visual inspection.
-If there is anything left that is obscuring solder joints, for example, then it must be cleaned off, either by hand or using one of the automated cleaning machines available.
+If there is anything left that is obscuring solder joints, for example, then it must be cleaned off, either by hand or by using one of the automated cleaning machines available.

 If the product is to be tested using test probes, for example in-circuit test or flying probe, then flux can cause unreliability if the probes can’t access their test points on the PCB.
 This is usually fine if a pin-testable flux is used, but any excesses may need to be cleaned off.

 Get the "Design guidelines for in-circuit testability" technical paper

 If the assembly is to have a conformal coating, then all flux residues must be removed before application, so the PCBA will have to go through a cleaning process.

 So are there any situations where you might choose not to clean?